Sumneros/2016-2017_bayCS2/README.md

-# Homework Assignments for 2016-2017 Bay CS2
+# Homework assignments for 2016-2017 Bay CS2
 For due dates and details of assignments, please see the Bay School community site page for this class!

 # How to use git